RelativeProgramming/master-thesis/docs/graph_structure.md

 Relations:
 - [x]  `OF_TYPE`: type of the property
 - [x]  `DECORATED_BY`: all decorators of the property
+- [ ]  `DEPENDS_ON`: all internal and external declarations that are used by the property
+  - [ ]  attribute `cardinality` indicates the number of references made

 ## Method Declaration
 → all method declarations inside classes, interfaces or types